Last editedApr 20231 min read

 Obtain BIC and IBAN details from payers

-Existing customers' Sort Codes and Account Numbers will need to be converted to the required BIC & IBAN format.
+Existing customers' bank identifier numbers and account numbers will need to be converted to the required BIC & IBAN format.

 External vendors can provide conversion of existing details to the new format.

 Implement algorithms to ensure data provided to banks for processing is valid.

 4) Mandate management

 Migrate any existing mandates to the Core scheme

 Review current mandate-related information and assess whether sufficient.